Search

 Traditional IRA withdrawal rules

-If you withdraw from a traditional IRA before you reach 59½, you typically owe income tax on the withdrawn amount, plus an additional 10% early withdrawal penalty, unless you meet an early withdrawal exception.
+• Withdrawals from a traditional IRA if you are not yet 59½: If you withdraw from a traditional IRA before you reach 59½, you typically owe income tax on the withdrawn amount, plus an additional 10% early withdrawal penalty, unless you meet an early withdrawal exception.
+See the list of exceptions

 Roth IRA withdrawal rules

-Withdrawal rules before you reach 59½ are a little different with a Roth IRA.
-Your own contributions are withdrawn first and at any time without owing taxes or penalties.
-The earnings portion of your withdrawal are withdrawn last and are still subject to taxes and potentially early withdrawal penalties, unless you meet an early withdrawal exception.
+• Withdrawals from a Roth IRA before age 59½: Withdrawal rules before you reach 59½ are a little different with a Roth IRA.
+You can withdraw contributions at any time without owing taxes or penalties, and those will be withdrawn from your account first.
+The earnings portion of your withdrawal are withdrawn last and still are subject to taxes and potentially early withdrawal penalties, unless you meet an early withdrawal exception.

-Distribution of earnings from Roth IRAs are tax-free as long as you made your first contribution to a Roth IRA five years ago or longer.1 Learn more about the Roth IRA five-year rule.
+• Withdrawals from a Roth IRA after turning age 59½: Distribution of earnings from Roth IRAs are completely tax-free as long as you made your first contribution to a Roth IRA five years ago or longer.1 That's one powerful benefit of Roth accounts: their potential for tax-free earnings.

 Required minimum distributions (RMDs) for IRAs